koitoror/store-manager-ch-3/README.md

 http://127.0.0.1:5000/
 ```

-Once app server is running you can view on HEROKU the [API documentation here](https://store-manager-ke.herokuapp.com)
+Once app server is running you can view * VERSION 1 * on HEROKU the [API documentation here](https://store-manager-ke.herokuapp.com)

+Once app server is running you can view * VERSION 2 * on HEROKU the [API documentation here](https://store-manager-ke-v2.herokuapp.com/)